Death Wish Coffee Company

 Death Wish Coffee Company (DWC) known as “The World’s Strongest Coffee” has acquired a loyal following of over 200,000 customers since its inception in 2012.

-After a breakthrough moment on “Good Morning America” in 2013 they were unable to meet demands and their business suffered.
+After a breakthrough moment in 2013 on “Good Morning America” they were unable to meet demands and their business suffered.
 Owner Mike Brown explained it as,

 “After thirty days of basking in the glow, everything fell apart.
 We couldn’t keep up with demand and ended up three to four weeks behind on all new orders.
 People started complaining … everywhere: emails, phone calls, and especially online.
 They called us a ‘scam.’
 We’d been number one on Amazon, then they shut down our account completely.
 Our second biggest outlet, Ebay, even dropped a lifetime ban on our company.
 It was a nightmare.”

 In 2014, DWC partnered with National Fulfillment Services (NFS) in an attempt to grow their business, quicken order turnaround times and thus improve customer satisfaction.

 “We read their reviews, current customer testimonials, and exhaustively analyzed their terms and financials.
 We contacted their past customers directly, both the references they gave us as well as a few we looked up on our own.
 We visited the facility in person.
 We met with their leadership one-on-one.
 We asked question after question after question.